Simre1/neonote/Readme.md

 ## Filter notes

-You can filter before searching with the `--filter` argument.
+You can filter notes using the filter grammar.

 ```
-nn view --filter "programming"
+nn view "programming"
 ```

-This will only allow you to pick between notes which have the tag `programming`.
+This will show you notes which contain the word `programming`.
 This can also be used with `delete`, `edit` and `list`.

 ### Boolean logic for filtering